Interfaces Division

 The activities of the Interfaces research area can be organized into four main areas:

-- Support for the cohort of project leaders funded by the ExposUM Institute
+1. Support for the cohort of project leaders funded by the ExposUM Institute

-- Promotion of interdisciplinary or transdisciplinary initiatives arising from projects related to the exposome
+2. Promoting interdisciplinary or transdisciplinary initiatives arising from projects related to the exposome

-- Support for interdisciplinary or transdisciplinary regional initiatives in the Occitanie region
+4. Support for interdisciplinary or transdisciplinary regional initiatives in the Occitanie region

 1. Support for the ExposUM project leaders cohort

-The Interfaces initiative supports teams working on projects funded by ExposUM to promote—if deemed appropriate by the project leaders—interdisciplinary and transdisciplinary processes within the projects, as well as to foster collaboration among project teams.
+The Interfaces initiative supports teams working on projects funded by ExposUM to promote—if deemed relevant by the project leaders—interdisciplinary and transdisciplinary processes within the projects, as well as to foster collaboration among project teams.
 This support is offered to all successful teams that wish to participate.
 In 2023, this represents 14 potential teams (7 research projects, 5 doctoral nexuses, 2 fellowships), to which will be added the winning teams from subsequent years.

 Learn more about community engagement…

-A variety of workshops and meetings are offered on a range of topics:
+Various workshops and meetings are offered on a range of topics:

-- Theme 1: Building Community
+• Theme 1: Building Community

-- Theme 3: Developing Skills in Interdisciplinary Practice
+• Theme 3: Developing Skills in Interdisciplinary Practice

-Various types of presentations are available:
+Various types of activities are offered:

 2. Support for interdisciplinary or transdisciplinary initiatives